tanaikech/GeminiWithFiles/old_v1.x.x/README.md

 {Array} object.functions If you want to give the custom functions, please use this.
 {String} object.response_mime_type In the current stage, only "application/json" can be used.
 {Object} object.systemInstruction Ref: https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini
-{Boolean} object.exportTotalTokens When this is true, the object `usageMetadata` including `promptTokenCount`, `candidatesTokenCount`, `totalTokenCount` is exported.
-At that time, the generated content and `usageMetadata` are returned as an object.
+{Object} object.exportTotalTokens When this is true, the total tokens are exported as the result value.
+At that time, the generated content and the total tokens are returned as an object.
-{Boolean} object.exportRawData The default value is false.
-When this is true, the raw data returned from Gemini API is returned.
 ```

 - When you want to use `response_mime_type`, please give `jsonSchema` to generateContent method.
 In the current stage, only `"application/json"` can be used to `response_mime_type`.

 - When you want to use `systemInstruction`, please confirm the official document [Ref](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini).

+- In this library, as the default, the function calling is used.
+If you want to generate content without the function calling, please use `functions: {}` like `const g = GeminiWithFiles_test.geminiWithFiles({ apiKey, functions: {} });`.
+By this, the content is generated without the function calling.

-- Gemini 1.5 Flash Latest (`models/gemini-1.5-flash-latest`) is used as the default model.
-When you want to use Gemini 1.5 Pro Latest (`models/gemini-1.5-pro-latest`), please use it like `const g = GeminiWithFiles.geminiWithFiles({ apiKey, model: "models/gemini-1.5-pro-latest" })`.
+- Gemini 1.5 Pro Latest (`models/gemini-1.5-pro-latest`) is used as the default model.
+When you want to use Gemini 1.5 Flash Latest (`models/gemini-1.5-flash-latest`), please use it like `const g = GeminiWithFiles.geminiWithFiles({ apiKey, model: "models/gemini-1.5-flash-latest" })`.

 <a name="setfileIds"></a>